 These cupcakes to make them like the Milky Way candy bar I topped them with a salted caramel frosting.
 The frosting starts with my favorite vanilla buttercream frosting, then salted caramel sauce gets stirred in.
 You can make your own salted caramel sauce, or if you are feeling lazy (no judgement here!) you can use jarred caramel sauce.

 Now let’s talk piping.
 I know some of you may be intimidated about using a piping bag.
 But really it’s not hard, and it is all about practice!
-To help you out, I created this video on how to pipe the perfect cupcake.
 You can also read this post on frosting cupcakes.
 If you still are saying no way Jose!
 Then be sure to use a angled spatula to make a pretty swirl of frosting on top.
 Avoid your butter knife- those edges on the knife will make a not so pretty cupcake.
 A thin metal spatula will help to make a smooth pretty top.

 And of course no Milky Way cupcake would be complete without well, Milky Ways of course.
 I used the fun size candies (which I am pretty sure every aisle is definitely filled with all those fun size candy bars already) and cut them up into pieces.
 And for extra fun, maybe a little extra caramel sauce drizzled on top.
 Because, well why not of course?